A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Simulations and Results

+At each time step, several Newton-Raphson iterations are performed to ensure the residual falls by over three orders of magnitude.
+At each Newton-Raphson iteration, a linear system is solved using the generalized minimal residual (GMRES) method\cite{saad1986gmres} with a tolerance of $10^{-2}$.

-Three cases were simulated using both the conventional formulation (Equation~\ref{eqn1}) and the present formulation (Equation~\ref{eqn2}) for $\tau_{\text{SUPG}}$: namely, a 3-dimensional pipe flow, a 2-dimensional flow over a square, and a modified Blalock-Taussig shunt cardiac flow~\cite{esmaily2012optimization}.
-All of the simulations are initialized using $\matr{u} = 0$ and continued in time to reach cycle-to-cycle convergence or steady-state solutions.
-These cases are selected to represent three stability classes of flow where 1) the boundary conditions and the solution are both steady, 2) the boundary conditions are steady but the solution is unsteady, in our case due to vortex shedding, and 3) the boundary condition and the solution are both unsteady.
+{Four} cases are simulated using both the conventional formulation (Equation \eqref{eqn1}) and the present formulation (Equation \eqref{eqn:tauom}) for $\tau_{\text{SUPG}}$: a pipe flow, flow in a modified Blalock-Taussig shunt geometry\cite{esmaily2012optimization}, a two-dimensional external flow over a square, {and a flow over a square with an attached flexible beam.} These numerical experiments are designed to stress-test various aspects of the two formulations in canonical and physiologic settings.
+More specifically, these cases represent three classes of flow simulations where 1) the boundary conditions and the solution are both steady, 2) the boundary condition and the solution are both unsteady, 3) the boundary conditions are steady but the solution is unsteady (in this case due to vortex shedding), {and 4) the fluid domain is not fix with unsteady solution.} All of the simulations are initialized using $\matr{u_0} = 0$ and continued in time to reach cycle-to-cycle convergence or steady-state solutions.
 For apple-to-apple comparison, all parameters, except for the $\tau_{\text{SUPG}}$ definition, are kept the same when comparing the present formulation against its conventional counterpart.
-All simulations are run on our computing cluster with 1280 available cores at a 2.4 GHz CPU clock rate.